 The easiest way to save on the cost of installing a new electricity supply is to get the distributor to break their quote down into ‘contestable’ and ‘non-contestable’ work.
 Contestable work is work that you can outsource to other tradespeople.

-It’s always worth getting quotes from a number of contractors for the contestable parts of the work so that you can compare their prices to the prices provided by your supplier.
+It’s always worth getting quotes from a number of contractors for the contestable parts of the work, this is so that you can compare their prices to the prices provided by your supplier.
 That way, you can make sure that you’re getting the best price possible.

 New electric connection cost key takeaways

 - Contact your local DNO to get a power cable installed to your property.

 - Make sure to get a range of quotes for contestable work.

 - Get a qualified electrician to connect your new electricity supply.